What Is Dim Sum? The Story of a Chinese Cultural Tradition

 #2 Turnip cakes (Luo bo gao)

 Turnip cakes make a delicious and crispy savoury dim sum dish.
-However they don’t actually contain turnips, rather shredded radish and rice flour.
+However, they don’t actually contain turnips, but shredded radish and rice flour.
 It is common to find additional fillings such as dried shrimp, meat, sausage or mushrooms.

 Turnip cake variants include taro cakes and carrot cakes which are especially popular in Singapore.